ionstage/jcore/README.md

 Get or set the component's element.
 If you set a new element, [*parentElement()*](#componentparentelementelementnull) is also called with the parent element of the element.
-It is a rare case for calling this method.
+It is unusual to call this method.

 #### Component#onappend()

-This method is called when a element is appended into a parent element by calling [*parentElement()*](#componentparentelementelementnull).
+This method is called when an element is appended into a parent element by calling [*parentElement()*](#componentparentelementelementnull).
-You can override this method for registration of event listeners or loading resources and so on.
+You can override this method for a registration of event listeners or loading resources and so on.

 #### Component#onremove()

-This method is called when a element is removed by calling [*parentElement()*](#componentparentelementelementnull).
+This method is called when an element is removed by calling [*parentElement()*](#componentparentelementelementnull).
-You can override this method for unregistration of event listeners or releasing resources and so on.
+You can override this method for an unregistration of event listeners or releasing resources and so on.

 ```js
 class ClickableComponent extends jCore.Component {